Loving and Living on the Margins

 Why should people care?

-While people on the internet have a lot of thoughts about degrowth, it may seem out of touch with the current struggles and needs of people on the ground.
+While people on the internet have a lot of thoughts about degrowth, the theory may seem out of touch with the current struggles and needs of people on the ground.
 Political degrowth is an abstract idea being debated in even more abstract terms, where thinkers throw around acronyms like GDP and ILO.
-Even the personal degrowth of pristine, zero waste households plastered over the internet that are used to sell metal straws and reusable coffee cups seem out of touch.
+Even the personal degrowth of pristine, zero-waste households plastered over the internet that are used to sell metal straws and reusable coffee cups seem out of touch for most middle class consumers.
 Why should anyone with a job, bills, family to worry about, care about degrowth?

 One reason is that, for better and for worse, economic policy shapes the lives of everyone.
 Conversations around tax rates, development, sustainable or otherwise, inflation reduction, and budgeting all start with an implicit assumption that growth is good; growth will bring more people health, wealth and happiness.